As the number of homeowners associations (HOAs) continues to rise, so does the complexity of managing these communities....

 Many architects and engineers also employ a qualified waterproofing expert to also be present, in order to ensure the integrity of waterproofing systems for the building are maintained.

-There are two types of repairs that may need to be made:
+There are two types of HOA balcony repairs that may need to be made for SB 326 compliance:

-- Non-emergency repairs: the owner or Board of Directors are notified.
+- Non-emergency repairs: The owner or the Board of Directors is notified.

 Stay Informed with APS Management